shihuihong214/huihong.shi/_pages/about.md

 [**Journal**] IEEE Transactions on Circuits and Systems I (TCAS-I 2024)

 [**Abstract**]
-We propose Trio-ViT to marry the hardware efficiency of both quantization and efficient Vision Transformer (ViT) architectures, which (1) eliminate the troublesome Softmax and (2) integrate linear attention with low computational complexity.
+We propose Trio-ViT to marry the hardware efficiency of both **quantization** and **efficient Vision Transformer (ViT) architectures**, which (1) eliminate the troublesome Softmax and (2) integrate linear attention with low computational complexity.
 </div>
 </div>